 You start with the details of the Wahls Diet listed above and add the following elements: (1) Reduce consumption of non-gluten grains, white potatoes, and legumes to only twice per week and remove soy altogether (with the exception of fermented soy).
 (2) Increase meat consumption to a minimum of 9 ounces daily.
 (3) Increase your healing foods to include organ meats, seaweed, fermented foods, soaked nuts/seeds, and more raw foods.

 - Breakfast: Smoothie made with berries, greens, avocado, and collagen.

-- Dinner: Steak salad (on a bed of 2 cups arugula), and a bowl of broccoli soup.
+- Dinner: Steak salad (on a bed of 2 cups arugula) with a bowl of cherries for dessert.

 Level 3 – Wahls Paleo Plus